 There is a debate in the literature that attaches the recognition or existence of legal rights in a person (legal subject) not to the existence of a mind per se but rather to its intentionality (Calverley, 2008).
-This debate cannot be fully covered here but it hinges in large part on how one defines 'intention' (Gellers, 2022, 141-142).
-To paraphrase Donaldson's view, even proving 'intention' is not synonymous with moral agency, but intention can be an indication that moral agency is present (Donaldson, 1982, 20-32).
+This debate cannot be fully covered here, but it hinges in large part on how one defines 'intention' (Gellers, 2022, 141-142).
+Searle noted that intentionality could be the product of causal features or processes in the brain (Searle 1980).
+This would mean that machines could not have intentionality, at least not the same as humans.
+At bottom, however, this seems an empirical claim.

+For our purposes, to paraphrase Donaldson's view, even proving 'intention' is not synonymous with moral agency, but intention can be an indication that moral agency is present (Donaldson, 1982, 20-32).
 This aligns, in part at least, with Dennett's well-known notion of 'intentional stance', which reflects but does not presuppose moral agency (Dennett, 1987, 43-68).
 It presupposes that the agent has 'beliefs' and that it will act to further its goals in the light of those beliefs.
-Arguably at least those beliefs could be coded into a machine without any ability to make moral decisions.
+Arguably, at least, those beliefs could be coded into a machine without any ability to make moral decisions.